satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## Preview mode

-To make it easier to generate publication quality images, ParaView has a new **Preview** mode. **Preview** mode is similar to the **Print Preview** mode offered by many tools, including your web browser.
-The idea is to provide a way to do final visualization setup just prior to saving a screenshot or animation in a way that minimizes surprise object rescaling in the save image output, which can happen if the ParaView window  aspect ratio differs from the requested image resolution aspect ratio.
+To make it easier to generate publication quality images, Visocyte has a new **Preview** mode. **Preview** mode is similar to the **Print Preview** mode offered by many tools, including your web browser.
+The idea is to provide a way to do final visualization setup just prior to saving a screenshot or animation in a way that minimizes surprise object rescaling in the save image output, which can happen if the Visocyte window  aspect ratio differs from the requested image resolution aspect ratio.
 To use **Preview** mode, select a target resolution from the **View -> Preview** submenu and the active layout will be resized to match the chosen resolution.
 If the target resolution is larger than